top of page

 • Struggling to get dressed

-Homelium carers provide discreet, dignified personal care, helping clients feel comfortable and confident without embarrassment or loss of independence.
+It may not be unwillingness; it may be difficulty.
+Homelium carers provide discreet, dignified personal care.
+This helps clients feel comfortable and confident without embarrassment or loss of independence.

 3. Medication Is Being Forgotten

+Confusion around tablets, missed doses, or prescriptions building up are common warning signs.
 Medication support is one of the most frequent reasons families contact Homelium Care.
 Having a trained, DBS-checked carer visit to prompt or assist with medication routines ensures everything is taken safely and correctly.

 If you’re asking, “When should I get care at home?”, medication concerns are often a clear sign it’s time to explore support.